jonshiach/ODEs-book/intro.md

 ## Runge-Kutta methods

 The content for this half of the unit is split into two main topic areas.
-The first deals with Runge-Kutta methods which are the most common method used to solve ordinary differential equations.
+The first deals with Runge-Kutta methods which are the most common methods used to solve ordinary differential equations.

 :::::{grid} 1 1 2 3
 :class-container: text-center